bookofproofs/bookofproofs.github.io/_sources/history/19th-century/sperry.md

 * Pauline was born in Peabody, northeastern Massachusetts, which is 27 km northeast of Boston.
 * In fact the town had been called South Danvers but it was renamed Peabody after the philanthropist George Peabody 17 years before Sperry was born.
 * Since Sperry would turn out to be a philanthropist herself, there is a little coincidence here.
-* Willard Sperry was a Congregational minister and Pauline was brought up with the religious values of her father.
-* From her father Pauline learnt of the importance of education, freedom of conscience, civil and religious liberty and social reform, while she benefited from his openness of outlook.
-* It was Pauline's strong religious upbringing which later saw her join the Quakers and devote the latter part of her life to political action to try to change society for the better.
 * Sperry studied at Smith College which was a liberal arts college for women in Northampton, Massachusetts.
 * This College had a special place in Sperry's life and her undergraduate days there were very happy ones.
 * It was not only mathematics which Sperry enjoyed at Smith, it was also music.